matijakolaric-com/django-music-publisher/docs/index.md

 For a minimal work registration, all we need to enter are the *title*, and one *writer in work* record.
 So, let us do that.
-We will put ``MINIMAL WORK`` in the field ``title`` and then press on the ``+`` sign in the ``writer`` column of the first ˙`writer in work˙` row.
+We will put ``MINIMAL WORK`` in the field ``title`` and then press on the ``+`` sign in the ``writer`` column of the first ``writer in work`` row.
 A popup will appear (if it does not, one may need to allow popups explicitely).

 ![](controlled-writer.png)